mankovich/README-generator/README.md

-This sample README.md file was generated using the application:
+The following is a screenshot of the [sample README.md file](./submission-files/sample-README.md), which was generated using the application: